 Instead of a hat, the doctors from the Faculty of Philosophy receive a laurel wreath (Accipe lauream!).
 The ritual varies somewhat between different types of doctors and is shorter for those graduating after completing exams, as opposed to honorary and jubilee doctors.

 The most important part of the ceremony is when the doctoral graduand, the promovendus, is led over the podium, the Parnassus, by the presenter.
 This symbolises the right of the graduate to practise academic teaching, from this moment on.
-The podium symbolizes the seat of the ancient Greek gods, Mount Parnassus.
+The podium symbolises the seat of the ancient Greek gods, Mount Parnassus.

 The degree conferment ceremony at Lund University includes a cannon salute as a tribute to the doctors.
 The Wende artillery regiment assists the University by firing two shots for presenters and jubilee doctors, one shot for the honorary doctors and three shots for all the new doctors within a faculty.